junhoyeo/Agene/README.md

 # Agene
-Python framework for optimizing reinforcement learning models with GA; Based on Alphagene(by @Dongyeongkim)
+Agene is a python framework for optimizing reinforcement learning models with GA.

+This project is based on [Dongyeongkim](https://github.com/Dongyeongkim)'s [Alphagene](https://github.com/Dongyeongkim/Alphagene).